Afeez1131/authenticheck/readme.md

 Business Profile Creation: Businesses can establish their profiles within the application, with each owner receiving a unique secret code for heightened security.

 Product Management: Business owners can define and manage various products, assigning a unique identifier for each product.
-Additionally, each product is endowed with a shelf life, a crucial factor used to determine the likely expiry date of each product instance.
+Additionally, each product is given a shelf life, a crucial factor used to determine the likely expiry date of each product instance.

 Product Instances: Instances of each product feature manufacturing and expiry dates, providing crucial information for consumers.